erickndava/erickndava.github.io/_posts/2025-06-23-Week-0-Grasping-the-Basics-Scratch.md

 <p align="center"><img src="/images/Authorise_CS50.png" alt="Authorize Submit"/></p>

 So after completing the Scratch problem set, it had to be submitted.
 One of the most satisfying points was to get 8/8 on first submission.
-My scratch program met all the requirements as per the assignment.
+[My Scratch [Program](https://scratch.mit.edu/projects/1191429593) met all the requirements as per the assignment.

 <p align="center"><img src="/images/Project_check.png" alt="Project Check"/></p>